(With tongue firmly planted in cheek, let us rethink this greatest of all stories.)

 Who called that one?
 And what were they thinking?

-Some say that on the social scale of that day, shepherds ranked just above lepers.
+My pastor said last Sunday that on the social scale of that day, shepherds ranked just above lepers.

 Shepherds are day laborers.
 Or in the case of the ones in the field outside Bethlehem, night laborers, I suppose we could say.
 We’re talking unskilled labor, lowly paid, and probably ignorant.
 I doubt if they could read or write.
 And yet, they’re chosen by Heaven to receive the birth announcement from the angels and given front-row seats as the audience for the first mass Heavenly choir performance in centuries.
 These guys weren’t exactly musicians, if you get my drift.
 And yet, they attend the first open-air concert given to mortals in aeons.
 If ever.